Kuruyia/Pyrus/README.md

 Pyrus is yet another PineTime firmware whose goal is to run bare metal, without any kind of RTOS.
 This project is based on JF002's [nrf52-baseproject](https://github.com/JF002/nrf52-baseproject), which is a base to get CMake to work with the nRF52 MCU and SDK.

+## What's working
+- ST7789 LCD Controller, with support for hardware-assisted vertical scrolling
+- nRF52's Real Time Counter, to keep track of the time
+- nRF52's BLE, advertising and bonding works.
+Synchronizes the time with the phone if a CTS is running.

 ## Building
 You should follow the [instructions of the nrf52-baseproject](https://github.com/JF002/nrf52-baseproject/blob/master/README.md#nrf52-baseproject) to get a build environment ready to compile Pyrus.
 This project is currently being compiled using [gcc-arm-none-eabi-8-2019-q3-update](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) (GCC 9 is known **not** to work), and the [nRF5 SDK 16.0.0](https://www.nordicsemi.com/Software-and-tools/Software/nRF5-SDK/Download#infotabs).